dusk-network/dusk-blockchain/pkg/core/database/README.md

 ###  Terminology

-`Storage`: Underlying storage might be any of kind the KV stores like BoltDB, LMDB, LevelDB, RocksDB, Redis, non-KV stores like SQLite or even a custom ACID-complient flat-file store.
+`Storage`: Underlying storage can be any kind of KV stores (BoltDB, LMDB, LevelDB, RocksDB, Redis), non-KV stores (SQLite) or even a custom ACID-complient flat-file store.

-`Backend/Driver`: represents a DB implementation that uses one or multiple underlying storages to provide Block chain database specifics with regard to particular purpose.
-It must satisfy Driver, DB and Tx intefaces.
+`Backend/Driver`: represents a DB implementation that uses one or multiple underlying storages to provide block chain database specifics with regard to particular purpose.
+It must implement Driver, DB and Tx intefaces.

 Interfaces exposed to upper layers:

 - `database.Driver`: DB connection initiator.
 Inspired by database/sql/driver
 - `database.DB`: A thin layer on top of database.Tx providing a manageable Tx execution.
 Inspired by BoltDB
-- `database.Tx`: A transaction layer tightly coupled with Blockchain specifics to fully benefit from underlying storage capabilities
+- `database.Tx`: A transaction layer tightly coupled with DUSK block chain specifics to fully benefit from underlying storage capabilities

 ### Available Drivers

-- `/database/heavy` driver is designed to provide efficient, robust and persistent Dusk Blockchain DB on top of syndtr/goleveldb/leveldb store.
+- `/database/heavy` driver is designed to provide efficient, robust and persistent DUSK block chain DB on top of syndtr/goleveldb/leveldb store (unofficial LevelDB porting).
 It must be Mainnet-complient.

-- `/database/lite` driver is designed to provide human-readable Dusk Blockchain DB for Devnet needs only.
-As is based on sqlite, any SQL browser can be used as blockchain explorer.
+- `/database/lite` driver is designed to provide human-readable DUSK block chain DB for DevNet needs only.
+As is based on SQLite3, any SQL browser can be used as blockchain explorer.

 ### Code example: